tanviagwl98/Food-Order-App/Assignments/Chapter-12.md

 A "slice" is a collection of Redux reducer logic and actions for a single feature in your app, typically defined together in a single file.
 The name comes from splitting up the root Redux state object into multiple "slices" of state.

 ### Explain Selector
+Allows you to extract data from the Redux store state, using a selector function.
+The selector is approximately equivalent to the mapStateToProps argument to connect conceptually.
+The selector will be called with the entire Redux store state as its only argument.
+The selector will be run whenever the function component renders (unless its reference hasn't changed since a previous render of the component so that a cached result can be returned by the hook without re-running the selector). useSelector() will also subscribe to the Redux store, and run your selector whenever an action is dispatched.

 ### Explain createSlice and the configuration it takes.
 Redux Toolkit has a function called createSlice, which takes care of the work of generating action type strings, action creator functions, and action objects.